Hurricanes Irma & Harvey Hurt the Job Market in September, But Here’s Why You Shouldn’t Panic

 BLS acting commissioner William Wiatrowski said the negative trends — seen mostly in food services and drinking places — were likely attributable to Hurricanes Irma and Harvey as opposed to long-term or more permanent factors.

-What’s more, the labor department’s system for compiling the numbers may have also contributed to the seemingly dismal employment picture last month.
+What’s more, the Labor Department’s system for compiling the numbers may also have contributed to the seemingly dismal employment picture last month.

 The BLS uses two surveys to compile the report.
 For the establishment survey, employees who are not paid for the pay period that includes the 12th of the month are not counted as employed.
-And, since storms caused large-scale evacuations and severe damage to many homes and businesses, many employees in areas affected by the hurricanes were likely off payrolls during the reference pay period for September.
+And since storms caused large-scale evacuations and severe damage to many homes and businesses, many employees in areas affected by the hurricanes were likely off payrolls during the reference pay period for September.

 Employment is measured differently in the household survey; people with jobs are counted as employed even if they miss work for the entire survey reference week (the week including the 12th of the month), regardless of whether they are paid.